Alfresco/docs-alfresco/insight-engine/latest/config/merged/admin.md

 ---
-title: Solr Admin web interface
+title: Connecting to the SSL-protected Solr web application
 ---
 The Solr Admin Web interface allows you to view Solr configuration details, run queries, and analyze document fields.